-HOERIG TRIAL | Prospective jurors told how to evaluate evidence
+HOERIG TRIAL | Jurors selected to hear the evidence

 Chris Becker, assistant prosecutor, wanted potential jurors to know they may not hear from Claudia Hoerig during the trial and may not hear much from defense attorneys, but they are not required to.

-In fact, prosecutors listed about 16 witnesses it intends to call to the witness stand.
-Defense attorneys listed only two.
+Becker listed about 16 witnesses prosecutors plan to call to the witness stand.
+Cornely listed only two, a woman from Newton Falls and a woman from New York.

-Becker asked all of the potential jurors in the courtroom together whether they would find one of their fellow jurors "guilty" of being married just because he wears a wedding ring.
+Becker asked all of the potential jurors whether they would find one of their fellow jurors "guilty" of being married just because he wears a wedding ring.

 The potential jurors agreed that it would take more evidence than that, like wedding photos or hearing from his wife.

 But would they need to hear from every person who was at his wedding?
 Becker asked.

-No, he said in talking about the standard the jurors in the case will use to determine whether Hoerig is guilty, called beyond a reasonable doubt.
+No, he said in talking about the standard jurors must use to determine whether Claudia Hoerig is guilty, known as "beyond a reasonable doubt."

 "Reasonable doubt is not beyond all doubt, right?"
+Becker asked.
 The potential jurors agreed.

-John Cornely, one of Hoerig's attorneys, also took about 30 minutes to tell potential jurors about evidence.
-He asked what they thought in school when they heard the name of one of their friends being called to the office.
+Cornely, meanwhile, asked what the potential jurors what they thought in school when they heard the name of one of their friends being called to the office.

-"What did he do, right?" he asked.
+"What did he do, right?"
+Cornely asked.

-With an understanding that Claudia Hoerig enjoys a "presumption of innocence."
+With an understanding that Claudia Hoerig enjoys a "presumption of innocence," "What is she guilty of?"
+Cornely asked.

 Nothing, the potential jurors agreed.